 Facebook bans U.S. ads that call voting fraud widespread or election invalid

-SAN FRANCISCO, Sept 30 (Reuters) - Facebook said on Wednesday that it was immediately banning U.S. Facebook and Instagram ads that call voting fraud widespread, or election results invalid, or impugn any one method of voting.
+SAN FRANCISCO, Sept 30 (Reuters) - Facebook Inc FB.O on Wednesday banned ads on its flagship website and Instagram photo and video sharing service that claim widespread voting fraud, suggest U.S. election results would be invalid, or which attack any method of voting.

 The company announced the new rules in a blog post, adding to earlier restrictions on premature claims of election victory.

-The move comes a day after President Donald Trump used the first televised debate with Democratic challenger Joe Biden to amplify his baseless claims that the election will be "rigged."
+The move came a day after U.S. President Donald Trump used the first televised debate with Democratic challenger Joe Biden to amplify his baseless claims that the Nov.
+3 presidential election will be "rigged."

+Trump has been especially critical of mail-in ballots, and he cited a number of small unrelated incidents to argue that fraud was already happening at scale.

+Facebook has been under fire for refusing to fact-check political ads more broadly and for rampant organic misinformation.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.